 Naturopath Natural health Adelaide Qualified Hyde Park Unley Herbal medicine Nutrition stress anxiety digestion

-We are only a few days away from the start of winter.
-Although Adelaide still has some warmer days, cooler days and nights are here and the winter solstice is on its way.
-With the relatively sudden temperature drop has come the first notable bout of winter viruses, colds and flu.
+Winter is here!!
+Now with the cooler days and nights and the definite temperature drop has come the first notable bout of winter viruses, colds and flu.

-With winter around the corner there are keys to maintaining good health.
-While people often think of immune health for cold and flu it pays to have a healthy nervous system, and a robust digestive tract.
+Now winter has arrived, there are a few keys to maintaining good health.
+While people often think of immune health to beat colds and flu's it pays to have a healthy nervous system, and a robust digestive tract.
 If you can sleep well, manage day to day stresses and have balanced digestion - your whole body will thank you for it.
-It was interesting to note on channel seven news that an expert said that we may see more cases of flu this year as less people got sick last year and therefore their immunity is somewhat decreased.
+It was interesting to note on Adelaide news that an expert said that we may see more cases of flu this year as less people got sick last year and therefore their immunity is somewhat decreased.

-With the cooler weather, and sun going down earlier- many people are starting to exercise less, and enjoy some slower cooked meals with less fresh foods.
-An article on the 28th April in the Sunday Mail even noted hospitals are seeing scurvy (severe lack of Vitamin C).
+With the cooler weather, and a lot less daylight- many people are starting to exercise less, and enjoy some slower cooked meals with less fresh foods.
+An article on the 28th April 2019 in the Sunday Mail even noted hospitals are seeing scurvy (severe lack of Vitamin C).
 In winter remember that steaming vegetables results in less nutrient loss.
 Of course you can still enjoy oven roasted vegetables, but where possible always lightly steam your greens to get more nutrients from you meal.
-It may be a good time to consider how to eat more fresh vegetables, or even consider some Vitamin C and D supplementation to help your immune system.
+It may be a good time to consider how to eat more fresh vegetables, or even consider some Vitamin C and D supplementation to maintain a healthy immune system.

 It can be frustrating for people to find that they’re gaining an extra few kilograms over the winter.
 There may be nutritional deficiencies that are creating more of a challenge; or a slowing down of your metabolic rate.
 If you would like to put together a plan with a professional to address these issues.
 The sooner you get started, the sooner you’ll see and feel the results.
 Winter is commonly a time where there is a decrease in many peoples Vitamin D levels.
 Vitamin D is not just required for healthy bones, but also plays important roles in health of the immune system.
 One recent study showed that adequate amounts of Vitamin D can decrease chance of developing the flu.